lawinslow/digitallimnology.org/_posts/2018-01-18-ny-state-electric-fuel-sources.md

 New York state has excellent open, online data available on the generation and consumption of electricity in the state.
-So I decided to look into how electricity is generated.
+So I decided to look into what fuels go into generating electricity in New York.

 ## NY Fuel Mix Data